 In architect speak they are called Schematic Design or Preliminary Design drawings.

 In plain speak they are templates for construction drawings prepared by others.
-Our Design Drawings are Floor Plan(s) and Elevations drawn in CAD (Computer-Aided-Design) software to scale with key dimensions delivered in PDF format and DWG for conversion into AutoCAD.
+Our Design Drawings are Floor Plan(s) and Elevations drawn in CAD (Computer-Aided-Design) software to scale with key dimensions.
+They are delivered in PDF format and DWG for conversion into AutoCAD.
 The construction documents are then completed with the resources of your choice.
 Material selections and construction details are yours to choose.
 Design Drawings are easily adapted for CAD development.
 Which mens that . . . the cost of your Design Drawings is effectively a ±15% savings on the cost of Construction Drawings.